SkyworkAI/DAQ-VS/README.md

 </div>

 ## News
-- This work is accepted by ECCV.
+- This work is accepted by ECCV-2024.

 ## TODO
 - Release the code and pre-trained weights.